Ronald Stuart Burt

 Ronald Stuart Burt (born 1949) is an American sociologist.
-He is the Charles M. Harper Leadership Professor of Sociology and Strategy at the University of Chicago Booth School of Business and a Distinguished Professor at Bocconi University.
-He is most notable for his research and writing on social networks and social capital, particularly the concept of structural holes in a social network.
+He is the Charles M. Harper Leadership Professor Emeritus of Sociology and Strategy at the University of Chicago Booth School of Business and a distinguished professor at Bocconi University.
+He is most notable for his research and writing on social networks and social capital, particularly the concept of structural holes.
+His work describes how networks create competitive advantage, with applications focusing on personal networks and the network structure of markets.

 Biography

+Education and early career

-Originally a pre-medical major, Burt earned his B.A. in social and behavioral sciences from Johns Hopkins University in 1971 with a focus on social psychology.
-He earned a M.A. in Sociology from The State University of New York at Albany in 1973 working with Nan Lin.
-He moved to the University of Chicago to work with mathematical sociology professor James Samuel Coleman and earned his Ph.D. in sociology in 1977.
-His dissertation committee also included the social network analyst Edward Laumann.
+Originally a pre-medical major, Burt earned his B.A. in social and behavioral sciences from Johns Hopkins University in 1971, with a focus on social psychology.
+From 1970 to 1973, he worked as a research assistant to Nan Lin at the Center for Research in Scientific Communication at Johns Hopkins and at the State University of New York at Albany.
+He earned an M.A. in Sociology from the State University of New York at Albany in 1973 working with Nan Lin.
+He moved to the University of Chicago to work with mathematical sociology professor James Samuel Coleman, also serving as a research assistant to Coleman at the National Opinion Research Center from 1973 to 1976, and earned his Ph.D. in sociology in 1977.
+His dissertation committee also included social network analyst Edward Laumann.

-Prior to joining the University of Chicago in 1993, he was a professor of sociology at the University of California, Berkeley and Columbia University.
-He is also the former Shell Professor of Human Resources at INSEAD and has held various organizational development positions at Raytheon.

-He currently resides in the Milan metropolitan area.
+Academic career

+After completing his doctorate, Burt held an appointment as assistant professor of sociology at the University of California, Berkeley from 1976, rising to acting associate professor.
+He held a concurrent visiting associate professorship at the State University of New York at Albany in 1978–79.

+He joined Columbia University in 1982 as associate professor of sociology, was promoted to full professor in 1984, and became professor of sociology and business in 1990, serving as chair of the Columbia sociology department before leaving in 1993.

+Burt joined the University of Chicago Booth School of Business in 1993.
+He served as Professor of Sociology and Strategy from 1993 to 1996, then as Hobart W. Williams Professor of Sociology and Strategy from 1996 to 2019, and as the Charles M. Harper Leadership Professor of Sociology and Strategy from 2019 to 2024, transitioning to emeritus status in 2024.
+Since 2020, he has also held the position of distinguished professor at Bocconi University in Milan.

 Research

-He is the author of several books on sociology, organization behavior and network analysis, including Structural Holes: The Social Structure of Competition (Harvard University Press, 1992) and Brokerage and Closure: An Introduction to Social Capital (Oxford University Press, 2005) His research has been published in numerous academic journals, including Administrative Science Quarterly, American Journal of Sociology, Academy of Management Journal, Organization Science, Social Networks, Sociological Inquiry, and others.